eslam3kl/3klCon/README.md

 [+] If you face any problem in the running process, check that:

     1. You logged in as ROOT user not normal user
-    2. Check that you installed the GO language and this path is exist /root/go/bin
+    2. Check that you installed the GO language and this path is exist: /root/go/bin

 [+] If you face any problem with `gf` so kindly install it manually from install instructions from here
    \